 Associate Dean, Academic

-Advanced UCVM Clinical training programs are supported through practice partnerships within the UCVM Distributed Veterinary Teaching Hospital.
-UCVM Clinical faculty provide clinical services to a number of veterinary practices within the DVTH.
+Advanced UCVM Clinical training programs are supported through practice partnerships within the UCVM Distributed Veterinary Teaching Hospital (DVTH).
 Together with hosting practice veterinarians they support the clinical learning and academic educational content of internship, residency and clinical fellowship positions in the areas of small animal, equine and production animal practice.

-One year Equine internships are offered through Moore Equine and Teradan Equine.
+One year Equine internships are offered through Moore Equine and TD Equine.
 Interested applicants should contact these practices directly for availability of program and the application process.